ruedoux/simple-test/README.md

 1. **Add as a Project Reference:**

    - Download or clone the SimpleTest repository.
-   - Add a reference to `SimpleTest.csproj` in your main project.
+   - Add a reference to `SimpleTest/SimpleTest.csproj` in your main project.

 2. **Include the Source File:**

-   - Copy the `lib/SimpleTest.cs` file into your project directory.
+   - Copy the `SimpleTest/SimpleTest.cs` file into your project directory.

 ## Usage